 The end of net neutrality: What it all means

-The fight for the future of the internet is about to come to a head.
+The fight for the future of the internet just came to a head.

-The Republican-led Federal Communications Commission is scheduled to vote Thursday on a controversial plan to repeal Obama-era net neutrality protections.
-The repeal is expected to pass along a party-line vote.
+The Republican-led Federal Communications Commission voted Thursday to repeal Obama-era net neutrality protections.
+The repeal passed along a party-line vote.

 Ajit Pai, the FCC chairman appointed by President Trump, has framed the repeal as getting the government to “stop micromanaging the internet.”